 Information for companies

-If you are a cooperation partner, customer or sponsor of the TU Vienna and can imagine a joint presence at an important industrial fair, we would be happy to think about it with you.
+If you are a cooperation partner, customer or sponsor of the TU Wien and can imagine a joint presence at an important industrial fair, we would be happy to think about it with you.
 Several joint appearances have already taken place - either as part of a TU joint stand or as part of a company stand.

 Do you have suggestions or questions?